 In this article, you’ll learn the answers to all of these questions and more as we explain what “curb appeal” is and why an open house isn’t all it’s cracked up to be.

 Knowing the value of your house and exercising patience and restraint are key.
 Get your home appraised; it’s worth the $250 to $500 price tag.
 In a good market, the sale price can be 10 percent to 15 percent above the appraisal.
 In a weaker market, the sale price may be around the appraisal figure.
 We’ll go over how to figure out your sale price in detail later in the article.
+Here at Faris Team we endeavor to be leaders in the real estate profession, and provide our clients with the best real estate service experience in Canada.

 A home inspection is also important in avoiding complications during your sale.
 The seller will get an inspection, but discovering problems during a pre-sale home inspection allows you to have more control over how to handle them.
 If your home inspection does uncover problems with your home, it’s essential that you familiarize yourself with your state’s disclosure laws to avoid future litigation.
 These laws vary from state to state, but they generally require you to disclose, either verbally or in writing, the presence of any hazardous materials in your home or significant flaws in construction.
 If you’re unsure of what you have to disclose, consult a real estate agent, attorney or your local housing authority.